Katello/katello-client-bootstrap/README.md

     -a ak-Reg_To_Crash
 ~~~

-### Registering a system omitting puppet setup.
+### Registering a system omitting Puppet setup.

-There are times where you wish to not install puppet, perhaps you have a differing or existing configuration management system.
+There are times where you wish to not install Puppet, perhaps you have a differing or existing configuration management system.

 ~~~
 # ./bootstrap.py -l admin \